SumitC-2048/CP-template/README.md

 # CP-templates
-This repo has boiler-plate code for many cp-algorithm snippets are in C++
+This repo has boiler-plate code for many cp-algorithm. snippets are in C++.
 This are my snipets which i use in CP